Art Omi Directory

 Alexandra Cimmino (she/her)

-Alexandra (Alex) Cimmino is a Visitor Services Associate at Art Omi.
+Alexandra (Alex) Cimmino is the Assistant Visitor Services Manager at Art Omi.
 She was born and raised in Albany, New York, and still resides there today.
-After working as a docent at a local Hudson Valley area gallery in Summer 2019, Alex decided in her last semester of college that she would like to pursue a career working alongside artists and curators in a museum or gallery setting, and put a pause on creating her own art.
-Alexandra earned her B.S. from the University of Oneonta, SUNY in digital and Studio art, where she served as the Fall 2019 gallery intern.
-Alex has contributed design and editorial work to college literary magazines and fine art zines, such as The Mutt and Art & Scope.
-She was also a member of her college radio station WONY 90.9 FM, and worked in their public relations department.
-In her free time, Alex enjoys attending concerts, going to the local movie theater (she works at one too), and hiking.
+Alex earned her B.S. from the University of Oneonta, SUNY in Digital and Studio Art, where she served as the Fall 2019 Gallery Intern.
+She was also a member of her college radio station WONY 90.9 FM, and was involved in their Public Relations department.
+Alex has contributed design and editorial work to campus art zines and literary magazines, such as The Mutt and Art & Scope.
+In her free time, Alex enjoys attending concerts, going to the local movie theater, and outdoor activities.
 She loves dogs and is very happy to be working at Art Omi, where the dog spotting is superb.

 Eliza Ulmer (she/her)